Head of the River Race

 Rowing

-🚣♀️🚣♂️ The River Thames is the stage for the Head of the River Race, the largest single processional rowing race in the world.
+🚣♀️🚣♂️ The River Thames is the stage on Saturday 28 March for the 100th edition of the Head of the River Race, the largest single processional rowing race in the world.
 Spectating is free.

-Hundreds of men’s eights crews will take to the water in today’s Head of the River Race.
-The best will include GB and international Olympians in club colours, The action gets underway at 3.15pm in the shadow of Chiswick Bridge in Mortlake.
+Hundreds of men’s eights crews will take to the water on Saturday 28 March in the Head of the River Race.
+The best will include GB and international Olympians in club colours, The action gets underway at 12.15pm in the shadow of Chiswick Bridge in Mortlake.
+It’s a special edition of the race which celebrates its 100th anniversary in 2026.

 HEAD OF THE RIVER INTRO